chatapazar/ais-dev-day-2023/documents/application-services-deployment/villain-database.md

 ## What have you learnt?

-How to deploy PostgreSQL database service container from external container registry (in this case, Red Hat Registry) with following settings:
+How to deploy PostgreSQL database service container from external container registry, in this case, Red Hat Registry (can be Docker Hub or other registries as well) with following settings:

 - Application icon and name
 - Environment variables for application container